mec2021045/Raju-Kumar-Yadav/README.md

 - I have good hands-on experience on Xilinx Vivado and Cadence Virtuoso
 - I am working in System Verilog,UVM and scripting Language PERL .
-- I am looking forward to start my journey as VLSI engineer.
+- I am looking forward to start my journey as Analog VLSI engineer.

 - 📫 How to reach me **mec2021045@iiita.ac.in**